kit-algo/TCPSPSuite/docs/pages/getting_started.md

 @page gettingstarted Getting Started

 This is the TCPSPSuite, a software suite for optimizing various flavours of the Time Constrained Project Scheduling Problem.
-Refer to @ref instance_file_format for what features instances to be optimized may include.
+Refer to @ref instancefileformat for what features instances to be optimized may include.

 Requirements
 ------------

+TCPSPSuite should work on any moderately recent GNU/Linux system.
 All the libraries listed here must be installed including development headers.
 On many Linux distributions, the development package names end in `-dev`.

 * Boost >= 1.61
-* A recent C++ compiler: GCC >= 7 or cmake >= 4 will do.
+* A recent C++ compiler: GCC >= 7 or clang >= 4 will do.
 * SQLite3
 * ODB == 2.4.0, including the SQLite runtime (this one: https://www.codesynthesis.com/products/odb/) - **Note**: You most probably need exactly version 2.4.0, since we need to patch its header files to work with C++17.
 If you try it with a different version of ODB and it works, please let us know!
 * For using the ILP solver: Gurobi >= 7.0 or a recent CPLEX version
+* CMake >= 3.0

+### Installing Gurobi

+Installing Gurobi can be tricky sometimes.
+Here are some pointers:

+* **Most importantly**: Most modern compilers can't work with the shipped `libgurobi_c++.a`.
+This yields compilation errors like `undefined reference to <something about gurobi>` in the linking step.
+To fix this problem, you need to copy the file ``/path/to/gurobi/lib/libgurobi_g++<highest version available>.a` over the file `/path/to/gurobi/lib/libgurobi_c++.a`.
+The actually available versions of that file differ depending on your Gurobi version.
+Just use the most recent version.
+* Set the `GUROBI_HOME` environment variable to the path where you installed Gurobi to.
+It should point to the `linux64` folder, which contains e.g. `lib`, `setup.py`, etc.
+* Set the `GRB_LICENSE_FILE` environment variable to the path where you put the license file downloaded via `grbgetkey` (see the Gurobi documentation)

 Getting the Source
 ------------------